-Risk Management Committee ("RMC")

-The Board, through the RMC, reviews the adequacy and effectiveness of the Group's risk management framework to ensure that robust risk management and internal controls systems are in place.
+The Sustainability and Risk Management Committee ("SRMC"), reviews and reports to the Board on the adequacy and effectiveness of the Group's risk management framework to ensure that robust risk management and internal controls systems are in place.

 The Company has adopted an enterprise-wide risk management ("ERM") framework to enhance its risk management capabilities.
+An outline of the Group's ERM framework and progress report is set out on pages 62 and 63 of this Annual Report.

 Key risks, mitigating measures and management actions are continually identified, reviewed and monitored as part of the ERM process.
 Financial and operational key risk indicators are in place to track key risk exposures.
 Key business risks are thoroughly assessed by management and each significant transaction is comprehensively analysed so that management understands the risks involved before it is embarked upon.

-The RMC oversees the risk management framework and policies of the Group.
-It is responsible for, among other things, reviewing the Group's enterprise-wide risk management framework, processes and procedures for identifying, measuring, reporting and mitigating key risks in the Group's businesses and operations.
-Together with the AC, the RMC helps to ensure that management maintains a sound system of risk management and internal controls to safeguard the interests of shareholders and the assets of the Group.
-The RMC also provides guidance to management, and renders assistance to the Board to oversee the ERM framework and for determining the nature and extent of significant risks which the Board would be willing to take in achieving the Group's strategic objectives.
-The meetings of the RMC are attended by senior management of the Company's business divisions, and serve as a forum to review and discuss material risks and exposures of these businesses and their strategies to mitigate risks.
+The SRMC assists the Board in carrying out its responsibility of overseeing the Company's risk management framework and policies, in determining ESG factors identified as material to the business, monitoring and managing of ESG factors and overseeing standards, management processes and strategies to implement sustainability practices which are in compliance with the SGX-ST Listing Manual.
+The SRMC is also responsible for, among other things, reviewing the Group's ERM framework, processes and procedures for identifying, measuring, reporting and mitigating key risks in the Group's businesses and operations.
+Together with the AC, the SRMC helps to ensure that management maintains a sound system of risk management and internal controls to safeguard the interests of shareholders and the assets of the Group.
+The SRMC also provides guidance to management, and renders assistance to the Board to oversee the ERM framework and for determining the nature and extent of significant risks which the Board would be willing to take in achieving the Group's strategic objectives.
+The meetings of the SRMC are attended by senior management of the Company's business divisions, and serve as a forum to review and discuss material risks and exposures of these businesses and their strategies to mitigate risks.